theoperatore/character/README.md

 The goal of this project is to create a web application to replace pen and paper character sheets while playing Dungeons & Dragons 5th Edition.

-This app isn't meant to replace playing in-person; on the contrary, table top games are meant to be played surrounded by your closest friends (your enemies...).
+This app isn't meant to replace playing in-person; on the contrary, table top games are meant to be played surrounded by your closest friends (or your enemies...).

 Dev Usage
 ---------